goforj/collection/README.md

 ### <a id="intersect"></a>Intersect · immutable · fluent

-Intersect returns a new collection containing elements present in both collections.
+Intersect returns a new collection containing elements from the second collection that are also present in the first.
-Order follows the first collection, and duplicates are removed.

 _Example: integers_